Skip to main content

 docker run -p 3000:3000 -e CRW_API_KEY=your-key ghcr.io/us/crw:latest

-Or use fastCRW — the managed version with 50 free credits, no credit card required.
+Or use fastCRW — the managed version with a one-time lifetime 500 credits (not a monthly meter), no credit card required.

-On standard HTML pages, yes — CRW's p50 is 710 ms vs Firecrawl's 3,900 ms in our benchmark.
-On JavaScript-heavy pages requiring full browser rendering, the gap narrows significantly because render time dominates both tools.
-For mixed workloads, CRW is a better fit for teams prioritizing latency and throughput over SPA coverage.
+On standard HTML pages, CRW is consistently lower-latency than browser-render-first tools because there is no headless browser in the request path — its p50 of 1914 ms beats Firecrawl's 2305 ms and is effectively tied with Crawl4AI's 1916 ms. On JavaScript-heavy pages that require full browser rendering, the gap narrows because render time dominates every tool.
+For mixed workloads, CRW favors teams prioritizing latency and throughput over SPA coverage.

 Does CRW perform better on all pages?

-No. CRW performs best on HTML-primary content — news articles, documentation, blog posts, and server-rendered pages.
-On JavaScript-heavy SPAs, CRW's LightPanda integration is functional but less complete than Playwright-based tools.
-Coverage for JS-heavy pages was 74% for CRW vs 86% for Crawl4AI in our isolated test.
+No. CRW performs best on HTML-primary content such as news articles, documentation, blog posts, and server-rendered pages.
+On JavaScript-heavy SPAs, CRW's LightPanda integration is functional but less complete than Playwright-based tools, so its coverage on that subset is lower than its overall figure.
+The isolated JS-subset breakdown is published on /benchmarks.

 How accurate are these benchmarks?

-Directionally accurate for standard HTML workloads; treat with caution for all-SPA or all-protected-site scenarios.
-Benchmarks are point-in-time and tool versions matter.
-We try to re-run with each major CRW release.
-The most accurate benchmark is always one you run yourself against your own target URLs — the script in this post makes that straightforward.
+They are directionally accurate for standard HTML workloads but should be treated with caution for all-SPA or all-protected-site scenarios.
+Benchmarks are point-in-time and tool versions matter, so we try to re-run with each major CRW release.
+The most accurate benchmark is always one you run yourself against your own target URLs.

 Yes.
-The benchmark setup script in this post will run CRW and any Firecrawl-compatible API against your own URL list.
-Provide a plain-text file of URLs and the script handles spinning up containers, running tests, and reporting results.
-Differences in your results are expected based on your network, your target URLs, and server hardware.
+The benchmark setup script in this post runs CRW and any Firecrawl-compatible API against your own URL list — provide a plain-text file of URLs and the script handles spinning up containers, running tests, and reporting results.
+The full latency distribution and a one-command repro are also published alongside the exact dataset on the public /benchmarks page.
+Differences in your results are expected based on your network, target URLs, and server hardware.

 Get Started